Water is vital to human survival. Thus the many shrinking lakes around the world are quite alarming.

 The resulting changes in the water levels are due to climate change.

-Lakes that people love will continue to decrease in size.
+According to research from 2014, if this problem is not addressed, the Great Lakes that people love will continue to decrease in size.

 The evaporation of lakes must be prevented because it can have ecological and economic consequences.

 Shrinking lakes will further aggravate the concurrent problem of shortages of food and water around the globe.

 To combat this phenomenon, climate change must be addressed, along with other factors like ice cover and precipitation.